OrianMA/3D-RPG-Game/README.md

    The development process should remain focused on a well-defined end goal.
 This includes creating documentation, maintaining clear communication, and performing regular tests to ensure the game stays on track towards the desired final version.

+# 7. To Finish

+> This technical test was really enjoyable, and I’m proud of the work I’ve done.
+It reflects my skills well.
+I’ve always enjoyed RPG games, and developing one too !
+There were several challenges along the way, as well as valuable lessons learned, which will help me improve my game programming skills.
+I hope the game is appreciated! :D
+> Thank you for taking the time to read! :)